mimi26/NewCalendarApp/README.md

 ##Contributers

 Impossible to list everyone who helped with both moral and practical support, but Jennifer Kaplan helped keep me on track.
 Kate and Ariana helped solve a problem I was stuck on an entire day.
 Vince inspired this whole React-Express endeavor by breaking down the process in an easy to understand way.
+J helped me with React Router.